Johor Bahru: Local authority and city definition

+The city is administered by its local authority – Johor Bahru City Council, which is currently headquartered at MBJB Tower in Bukit Senyum, Plentong, just outside the city centre.
+It is headed by mayor Mohd Haffiz Ahmad, who took office since 3 January 2025.

+When Johor Bahru obtained city status on 1 January 1994, it had an initial area of 186 km2 through merger of the original Johor Bahru municipality area and four housing areas of Taman Daya, Taman Megah Ria, Kota Puteri Township and Taman Rinting that were transferred from Johor Bahru Tengah.
+This was increased to 220 km2 in the year 2000 after first parts of Tebrau area were transferred from Johor Bahru Tengah municipality.
+On 2 July 2014, the Johor State Government decided to cede parts of Pulai Mukim across Skudai River along Jalan Ismail Sultan, Second parts of Tebrau Mukim, West parts of Plentong Mukim and a small portion of Sungai Tiram Mukim from Johor Bahru Tengah through a redelination exercise that took effect on 1 January 2016.
+At the same time, areas around Taman Rinting and Sierra Perdana were ceded to Pasir Gudang Municipal Council.
+Thus, the city limit increased to 373.18 km2.

 Courts of law and legal enforcement

 The city high court complex is located along Dato' Onn Road.
 The Sessions and Magistrate Courts is located on Ayer Molek Road, while another court for Sharia law is located on Abu Bakar Road.
 The Johor (state) Police Contingent Headquarters is located on Tebrau Road.
 Johor Bahru's Southern District police headquarters, which also operates as a police station, is on Meldrum Road in the city centre.
 The Johor Bahru Southern District traffic police headquarters is a separate entity along Tebrau Road, close to the city centre.
 Johor Bahru's Northern District police headquarters and Northern District Traffic Police headquarters are co-located in Skudai, about 20 km north of the city centre.
 There are around eleven police stations and seven police substations (Pondok Polis) in the greater Johor Bahru area.
 Johor Bahru Prison was located in the city along Ayer Molek Road, but was closed down after 122 years operation in December 2005, its function being transferred to an expanded prison in the town of Kluang about 110 km from Johor Bahru.
 Other temporary lock-ups or prison cells are available in most police stations in the city, as in other parts of Malaysia.